 Most flowers take between one and three minutes to dry.
 Those with fleshier petals take the most time to dry.

 Drying in silica gel is the best method for drying larger, whole flowers.
 The traditional way of drying in this manner was to use salt or sand.
-However these materials are messy, take 6 to 8 weeks to complete, and the results are inconsistent.
-Today, instead of sand or salt, silica gel, a sand like mixture with blue dots, is used.
+However, these materials are messy and take 6 to 8 weeks to complete, and the results are inconsistent.
+Today, instead of sand or salt—silica gel, a sand-like mixture with blue dots—is used.
 It dries flowers in a few days, so they retain good color.
 The flowers usually dry brilliant and clear and in their natural state.
-In fact, flowers that were dried in silica gel look as if they were fresh picked.
+In fact, flowers that were dried in silica gel look as if they were fresh-picked.

-5. Check you flowers everday until they reach the point of being dry, but not brittle.
+- Check you flowers everyday until they reach the point of being dry, but not brittle.
 If you leave the flowers in the silica gel too long they will become brittle and shatter like glass when they are removed.

-6. When the flowers are ready gently remove them with a slotted spoon.
+- When the flowers are ready, gently remove them with a slotted spoon.

 There are certain requirements for ideal storage of your dried flowers.
 If these requirements are not met, all of your time and hard work will go to waste.

-1. The storage area has to be dim, in order to keep the colors from fading, and it must be cool and dry to prevent mold and mildew from growing.
+- Keep in a Dim, Cool and Dry Area: The storage area has to be dim in order to keep the colors from fading, and it must be cool and dry to prevent mold and mildew from growing.

-Dried flowers are a true enjoyment.
+Dried flowers are a true source of enjoyment.
 So practice these methods, find the ones that work best for you and enjoy.

 Lindawhite White on June 22, 2020: